devggaurav/HttpMockResponseInterceptor/README.md

 // or

 HttpMockResponseInterceptor.Builder(context.assets).isMockEnabled {
-    true // false if you want to get data from server }.build()
+    true // false if you want to get data from server or pass your build variant e.g BuildConfig.DEBUG }.build()

 // or using DI